liferay-design/liferay.design/src/markdown/lexicon/core-components/actions-definition.md

 order: 1
 ---

-<div class="page-description">This page defines the use case for several common actions.</div>
+This page defines the use case for several common actions.

 ### Delete vs Send to Recycle Bin